(Updated AUGUST 2019)

-Important Note Regarding Flood Insurance:
+Low-Risk Flood Insurance:

 ARE YOU AWARE OF THE FLOODING HAZARD IN OUR CITY?

 While dry and arid for most of the year, the City of Palm Springs is especially prone to flooding due to its proximity to the adjacent mountains.
 Significant storm water runoff is experienced from time to time in the Whitewater River, Tahquitz Creek, Palm Canyon Wash, Snow Creek Canyon Wash/San Gorgonio River, Chinó Canyon Wash, and Mission Creek.
 However, many other areas within the City of Palm Springs beyond these natural drainage courses experience flooding.
+Are you in a designated FEMA Flood Zone?
 Although much of the City is protected by a variety of flood control improvements, including concrete levees, storm drains, and detention basins, there are areas of the City where properties are located in special flood hazard areas and risk flooding as a result of severe storms.
 The City has a Local Hazard Mitigation Plan that describes flooding and other natural and man-made disasters and the plan to mitigate these threats.

 WHAT ARE THE BENEFITS OF FLOODPLAINS?